rywhale/kiwisR/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the kiwisR project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project you agree to abide by its terms.
+Please note that the kiwisR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.